How To Get A Green Card?

 - You will need to have either been inspected and admitted or inspected and paroled in the US.

-- You should be physically present in the country while you’re filling out Form I-485.
+- You should be physically present in the country while filling out Form I-485.

 - You should be eligible to receive an immigrant visa.

-- An immigrant visa should be immediately available to you while you fill out Form I-485 as the governing body makes their final decision.
+- An immigrant visa should be immediately available to you while you fill out Form I-485 as the governing body makes its final decision.